micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 ## Test the sample micro-ROS app behaviour

 Once the micro-ROS app is built and flashed, and the board is connected to a micro-ROS agent, let's check that everything is working in a new command line.
-We are going to listen to ping topic to check whether the Ping Pong node is publishing its own pings:
+We are going to listen to ping topic to check whether the Ping Pong node is publishing its own ping messages:

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash